bsidestlv/bsidestlv.com/content/register/_index.md

 ---

+## Online streaming
+The entire conference will be streamed online using Twitch and right here on our website!
+You don't need to register in order to watch the stream, it will be available for everyone!

 ## COVID19 update

 While most of the COVID crisis is behind us, it is not entirely a distant memory.
 In order to best protect you - our participants - we have decided that while BSidesTLV 2021 will remain a physical, in-person event, we are going to limit the participance to those who have been vaccinated or have recovered.
 Proof of either will be required at the registration, in order to receive the bracelet and be granted access to the event.